 All technologies create waste - even wind and solar require the disposal of long lived toxic waste such as cadmium (which never breaks down).
-For nuclear power the long lived waste issue has been solved.
+For nuclear power the long lived waste issue has been solved through generation IV technology.
 In reality, nuclear waste is much better thought of as 'once-used-nuclear-fuel', of which only about 1% to 10% of the energy has been used.
-The brilliant thing about Generation IV nuclear power plants is that they use this 'waste' as fuel, consuming over 99% of the remaining energy.
+The new Generation IV nuclear power plants use this 'waste' as fuel, consuming over 99% of the remaining energy.
 In fact.
-Generation IV nuclear power plants are the ONLY way we can get rid of existing long-lived nuclear waste- by burning it as fuel.
+Generation IV nuclear power plants are the ONLY way we can get rid of existing long-lived nuclear waste - by burning it as fuel.